irmen/Pyro4/docs/source/servercode.rst

     The objects will be registered automatically in the name server if you specify this.
     API reference: :py:func:`Pyro4.core.Daemon.serveSimple`

-    :param objects: mapping of objects to names, these are the Pyro objects that will be hosted by the daemon, using the names you provide as values in the mapping.
+    :param objects: mapping of objects/classes to names, these are the Pyro objects that will be hosted by the daemon, using the names you provide as values in the mapping.
         Normally you'll provide a name yourself but in certain situations it may be useful to set it to ``None``.
 Read below for the exact behavior there.
     :type objects: dict
     :param host: optional hostname where the daemon should be accessible on.
 Necessary if you want to access the daemon from other machines.